andresm240691/test_banco_popular/README.md

 ## Services

-* It has been attached to the collection of calls to services.
+* It has been attached to the example.JSON collection of service calls.
 You can use Postman or Insomnia as a REST client

         -------------------------------------------------------------------------------------------------------------------------------------
         Method | Name       | Parameters            | Question